DRBATA/easygp-new/README.md

 # Health Chatbot Application

-This project consists of a Flask backend and a React frontend for a health chatbot application.
+This project consists of a serverless chatbot backend and a React frontend for a health chatbot application designed to provide a conversational interface in the style of an Old English Village GP.

 ## Project Structure

 ```
 .
+├── api/
+│   └── chatbot.py   # Serverless Python backend code
 ├── src/
-│   ├── backend/
-│   │   └── app.py
 │   ├── components/
 │   │   ├── ChatContainer.tsx
 │   │   ├── CustomScrollbar.tsx